Okta Inc. (OKTA) Shares Down Despite Recent Market Volatility

-Okta Inc. (NASDAQ: OKTA)’s stock price has decreased by -2.69 compared to its previous closing price of 85.96.
-However, the company has seen a 3.39% increase in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 03/02/23 that Okta Is on Safer Ground Now
+Okta Inc. (NASDAQ: OKTA)’s stock price has decreased by -0.02 compared to its previous closing price of 81.81.
+However, the company has seen a -4.85% decrease in its stock price over the last five trading sessions.
+Barron’s reported on 03/10/23 that Okta Stock Has Been on a Tear.
+Why There’s Still Time to Buy.

 Is It Worth Investing in Okta Inc. (NASDAQ: OKTA) Right Now?